chit-uob/uob-sn-2023-peq2/README.md

 #### i)
 --Top of stack frame--

-password_buffer[16] (16 byte array)
+password_buffer[0] (1 byte character)
+...
+(14 character variables, one byte each) password_buffer[15] (one byte, start of array)

-authenticated (4 byte for integer)
+authenticated (4 bytes for integer)

 old EBP (4 byte pointer)

-old EIP (4 byte pointer)
+old EIP/return address (4 byte pointer)

 *password (4 byte pointer)

 --Bottom of stack frame--

 #### ii)
 The code is vulnerable to buffer overflow attack.
-At the stage of copying the content of password to password_buffer, there is no check to make sure password is of the correct length.
+Strcpy copies until a terminator, and doesn't check for length.
+This means at the stage of copying the content of password to password_buffer, a string of any length can be copied.
 That means any data longer than 16 bytes will overflow to the stack.

 #### iii)
 If the input password is 20 characters long, since the password_buffer is only 16 bytes long, the remaining 4 bytes will overflow to the next item on the stack, which is the authenticated integer variable which is 4 bytes long.
 Therefore, an attacker can overwrite the value of the integer authenticated.